chrs-hoc/chrs-hoc.github.io/README.md

 ## Procedure

 1. Tune to 3.573MHz USB on the SDR
-2. Route the audio to virtual loopbck cable - [Instructions in Audio routing section](#instructions-for-audio-routing)
+2. Route the audio to virtual loopbck cable - [Instructions in the Audio routing section](#instructions-for-audio-routing)
 3. Open WSJT-X decoder by typing 'WSJT-X' in the windows search box
 4. In WSJT-X, select the mode to FT8, band to 80m and observe the decode
 ![Image](https://github.com/chrs-hoc/chrs-hoc.github.io/blob/main/pic/FT8/FT8.png?raw=true)
-**Figure 1:** sdrtrunk Application Screenshot
+ FT8 Decode

 </details>